 TIP!
-When purchasing a property, always have extra money on hand for unforeseen costs.
+When you purchase any type of property, you need to have some extra funds set aside.
 The closing costs can usually be calculated by adding the real estate taxes, points and down payment together.